jfnavarro/myVCF/README.md

 * Copy the mysql3 databases to somewhere local.
 * Update myvcf_main/settings.py to the new location of the databases.
 * Create a super user using python manage.py createsuperuser
-* Deploy the tool (recommend to use a cron job or similar).
-* Configure a gateway with a public IP and ensure secure access (firewall and HTTPS).
+* Configure access trough a WSGI server and deploy the tool.

 ### Configuration